upa/mscp/doc/mscp.rst

    pinned to any cores.

 **-u MAX_STARTUPS**
-   Specifies the number of concurrent outgoing SSH connections. **sshd** limits the number of simultaneous SSH connection attempts by *MaxStartups* in *sshd_config.* The default *MaxStartups* is 10;
-   thus, we set the default MAX_STARTUPS 8.
+   Specifies the number of concurrent unauthenticated SSH connection attempts. **sshd** limits the number of simultaneous SSH connection attempts by *MaxStartups* in *sshd_config.* The default *MaxStartups* is 10; thus, we set the default MAX_STARTUPS 8.

 **-I INTERVAL**
    Specifies the interval (in seconds) between SSH connection attempts.